Vansh-Baghel/Web3-Things/Web3_Notes.md

 - We can get all the information of Smart contract using tokenAddress , ABI .
 - tokenAddress is the url of Contract copied from a random ERC20 token from [coingecko](https://www.coingecko.com/en/coins/shiba-inu) in the project.
 - ABI code could be accessed from [etherscan](https://etherscan.io/address/0x95ad61b0a150d79219dcf64e1e6cc01f0b64c4ce#code) by pasting the address url and getting the contract.

+## Using SmartContract events

+- We can get the information of events from [events](https://etherscan.io/address/0x95ad61b0a150d79219dcf64e1e6cc01f0b64c4ce#events) page of etherscan.
+- The parameters is also mentioned there in green color.

+## How to get testnest balance

+- If we are using goerli, dont forget to connect the https of goerli from quicknode else you wont get the balance of goerli.